Where to see stars around Indy

 Within ~1 hour of Indianapolis

 • McCloud Nature Park, 8518 Hughes Rd., North Salem | This nature park offers 232 acres of land, featuring hiking trails, year-round nature center programs, an art gallery, and a historic iron bridge.
 The park has become a popular spot to escape city light pollution by partnering with the Indiana Astronomical Society to hold sky seminars + viewings on Saturday nights.
-The next free astronomy program is on Saturday, Aug.
-26 at 8:30 p.m.

 Worth the drive

-• Turkey Run State Park, 8121 Park Rd., Marshall | Turkey Run is Indiana’s second state park, with ~2,382 acres nestled along State Road 47 southwest of Crawfordsville.
-It offers the chance to explore deep into nature with more than 14 miles of hiking trails.
-The park is open until 11 p.m. daily and occasionally hosts a Planetarium Program at the Nature Center to explore constellations, and hear stories attached to them.
+• Turkey Run State Park, 8121 Park Rd., Marshall | Turkey Run is Indiana’s second state park, with ~2,382 acres and 14+ miles of hiking trails nestled along State Road 47.
+The park is open until 11 p.m. daily and occasionally hosts a Planetarium Program at the Nature Center to explore constellations and hear stories attached to them.

-• Indiana Dunes National Park | Indiana Dunes is the perfect destination for a weekend getaway outdoors.
-It features a 15,000-acre swath of naturally occurring sand dunes south of Lake Michigan.
-It’s one of Indiana’s greatest natural treasures + an ideal spot for stargazing.
+• Indiana Dunes National Park | Indiana Dunes is the perfect destination for a weekend camping getaway.
+The 15,000-acre swath of sand dunes just south of Lake Michigan is one of Indiana’s greatest natural treasures + an ideal spot for stargazing.

 More from INDYtoday